 Wearable apps also analyze sleep by recording the activity levels of the wearer, and some promise improved sleep by offering relaxation, meditation aids and even hypnosis.
 Although some studies question the usefulness of the data gathered by these apps, there are several ways to take advantage of these tools for optimum health benefits.

 1. It’s OK to move in your sleep

 Many of the wearable devices and apps track sleep by your body’s movements in bed or listening for sounds.
 The numbers these tools give you as “sleep efficiency” or light sleep versus deep sleep are estimates at best.

 These trackers can’t really provide a complete picture of when you were actually asleep or which stage of sleep you were in.
 It’s considered perfectly normal to move during sleep and to wake up a few times during the night.

 Don’t fret if your tracker shows nocturnal movements.
 Listen to your body: If you feel rested, that’s all that matters.

 One thing sleep apps are good for is to judge if and how much you’re snoring (if a partner nudging you during the night isn’t doing the same thing already).
 If you’re trying to do something about snoring, they’ll tell you if it’s working.

-“There are good smartphone apps that record snoring during the night,” says Eric Kezirian, MD, MPH, professor of clinical otolaryngology-head & neck surgery at the USC Caruso Department of Otolaryngology – Head and Neck Surgery of the Keck School of Medicine of USC.
+“There are good smartphone apps that record snoring during the night,” says Eric Kezirian, MD, MPH, an otolaryngologist at Keck Medicine of USC and professor of clinical otolaryngology-head and neck surgery at the Keck School of Medicine of USC.
 “They are not replacements for sleep studies because they cannot diagnose sleep apnea, but they can be very helpful for monitoring the benefits of treatments for snoring.”